-Magic mushrooms are hallucinogenic fungi that grow wild in many parts of the world including the UK.
-The main type used recreationally is the liberty cap (Psilocybe semilanceata) but fly agaric (Amanita muscaria) is also sometimes used.
+Magic mushrooms are hallucinogenic (perception altering) fungi that grow wild in many parts of the world including the UK, and they can also be cultivated.
+The main type used recreationally is the liberty cap (Psilocybe semilanceata) but the fly agaric (Amanita muscaria) is also sometimes used.

 Magic mushrooms (except fly agaric) are usually eaten raw but may be dried and stored for later use.
 They can be cooked into food or made into a tea or infusion and drunk.
 20 – 30 liberty caps would be regarded as a full dose, but only one or part of a large fly agaric would be required.

 A huge number of hallucinogenic plants and fungi were used by ancient tribes and civilisations, usually as a means of entering the spiritual world.
 Fly agaric mushrooms were used by medicine men or ‘shamans’ of north east Asia and Siberia.
 Liberty caps were seen as sacred intoxicants by the Aztecs of Mexico at the time of the Spanish invasion in the 1500s.
 They do not seem to feature much in European history, although pagan witches used hallucinogenic plants from the potato family, especially Deadly Nightshade and Henbane.

 Use of magic mushrooms for pleasure in the UK appears to have developed in the late 1970s as, what was then, a legal alternative to LSD.
 Fly agaric use is still rare but use of liberty caps has become more common, especially amongst teenagers.